 - Healthy fats and proteins

-- Red peppers
+- Red pepper

 - Red cabbage

-Vegetables should only be cooked briefly so that the vitamins are not destroyed by the heat.
+The vegetables should only be cooked briefly so that the vitamins are not destroyed by the heat.

-6. sauna and alternating baths
+6. Sauna and contrast baths